 When ordering a Gi, please note the height of the student before ordering - for example, Sensei John is 173 cm tall, and the Gi ordered would be either a size 4 (170) or 5 (180).

 Also check that the Gi comes with a white belt

 For children, we suggest you buy a Gi that the child will grow into.
 So if the child is 110cm tall, you may be best ordering a 120cm size Gi.
-To order a child Gi, please click on the following Child Gi Link, The price of the child Gi is around £15 - £25 with postage around £5.
+The price of the child Gi is around £15 - £25 with postage around £5.